-With the new changes implemented due to the rise of the pandemic come things new, important considerations to take note of before, during, and after your visits to the gym.
+With the new changes implemented due to the pandemic, here are some important considerations to take note of before, during, and after your visits to the gym.
 In the case of Fitness First for example, members are required to download their app, and book a slot ahead of time.

 Such gyms, if they have the same system in place, will only allow a limited number of club members inside the facility in order to properly implement social distancing policies.
 And, apart from safety and security protocols implemented by your gym, you should also take it upon yourself to ask about the facility’s cleaning and disinfecting policies and procedures, as well as guidelines in using lockers and shower rooms.